kubeflow/kubeflow/README.md

 ## Kubeflow Community

-Kubeflow is a community-lead project maintained by the [Kubeflow Working Groups](https://www.kubeflow.org/docs/about/governance/#4-working-groups) under the guidance of the [Kubeflow Steering Committee](https://www.kubeflow.org/docs/about/governance/#2-kubeflow-steering-committee-ksc).
+Kubeflow is a community-led project maintained by the [Kubeflow Working Groups](https://www.kubeflow.org/docs/about/governance/#4-working-groups) under the guidance of the [Kubeflow Steering Committee](https://www.kubeflow.org/docs/about/governance/#2-kubeflow-steering-committee-ksc).